-Bariatric surgery, such as procedures like gastric bypass, sleeve gastrectomy and lap band surgery, helps men and women lose weight and improve their overall health.
-Recent studies have also showed it can help in other ways, including with reducing migraines.
-In a study appearing in the March 2011 issue of Neurology, researchers have shown that the hormone changes following bariatric surgery helps reduce or even eliminate migraines in patients.
+Bariatric surgery procedures, such as like gastric bypass, Vertical Sleeve Gastrectomy, and lap band surgery, help men and women lose weight and improve their overall health.
+Recent studies have also shown it can help in other ways, including treating migraines.
+In a study appearing in the March 2011 issue of Neurology, researchers have shown that the hormone changes following bariatric surgery help alleviate or even eliminate migraines in obese patients.

 Bariatric Surgery for Migraines

 There are several reasons researchers think bariatric surgery is effective at helping treat migraines.
 First, migraines tend to be worse in obese individuals.
 They are triggered more often and tend to be more severe.
 This is especially true for men and women in the severely obese category, according to their BMI.
 By getting weight loss surgery and losing weight, they are improving migraines.
 Another theory is that the hormone changes from the surgery also make a positive impact on different ailments, with migraines included.

 Medical Tourism in Mexico

 Studies have shown that weight loss surgery helps reduce migraine headache frequency and how bad they are, with some patients getting rid of them altogether.
 If you are suffering from severe migraines and are considering bariatric surgery, it might be a good idea for you.

 If you are uninsured or underinsured, you should look into Mexico for bariatric surgery as a viable option.
 Mexico Bariatric Center® offers reliable weight loss surgery in Tijuana and Guadalajara, Mexico at a fraction of cost.
 Start Today!